stellar/fca00c-asteroids/README.md

 ## Suggestions and Strategies

-There is absolutely no shortage of interesting and unique methods you could use to solve this problem.
-You already know _Fast, Cheap, and 0ut 0f Control_ can be competitive using many different skill sets and strategies.
-When trying to compete for pure speed and get the contract written before others, you'll probably care much less about optimizing your contract's performance or execution cost.
+There is absolutely no shortage of interesting and unique methods you could use to solve this problem. _Fast, Cheap, and 0ut 0f Control_ is designed to allow for many various competitive strategies.
+When trying to compete for pure speed and get the contract written before others, you'll likely care far less about optimizing your contract's performance or execution cost.
 Similarly, when you're aiming for the very cheapest execution cost, the final deployed contract size _may_ not be a primary concern of yours.
 Your chosen strategy will need to reflect the relevant competition leaderboard you're currently optimizing for.

 To get you started, we are providing below some suggestions and possible strategies you might consider using.
 Take them, leave them, adapt them based on